Emerging Leader 2014 - 2015

 Rebecca has become a strong advocate for Aboriginal children in the child protection and health system.
 She feels that it is important to support and guide Aboriginal families toward better outcomes and believes that building cultural awareness in non-Aboriginal people is a key factor towards ensuring that cultural safety is clearly demonstrated to Aboriginal people and they are empowered as much as possible.

-She was the President of the Weenthunga Allied Health Network and has been an active member since 2010.
+She was the President of the Weenthunga Allied Health Network.
 Weenthunga is a not-for-profit organisation that supports and encourages the Aboriginal workforce in the health and allied health area.
 Activities include career days for school students, conducting forums relating to issues in Aboriginal health and support for the Aboriginal workforce in the hospital System.